Spiritual Formation

 By Appointment

 Spiritual Direction is an ancient practice of the church whereby a trained director meets with an individual to listen, pray, and watch for ways the Spirit may be at work in one’s life.
-Wesley Gardens Retreat Center’s on-staff Spiritual Director, Christian Swails, is available for appointments.
+Wesley Monumental UMC’s on-staff Spiritual Director, Christian Swails, is available for appointments.

 What People Are Saying About Spiritual Direction